appserver-io/appserver/_tuts/my-first-webapp.md

 ## *Hello-World* Script

 The simplest way to echo things like *Hello-World* to the client is the way you already know.
-Using a PHP script.
+Using a simple PHP script.
-So let's create one called `hello.php` directly in our webapps folder `/opt/appserver/webapps/myapp`.
+So let's check if that works in appserver and create one called `hello.php` directly in our webapps folder `/opt/appserver/webapps/myapp`.

 ```php
 <?php echo "hello i'am a simple php script"; ?>